GaloisInc/cclyzerpp/README.rst

 See the `documentation <doc_>`_ for more information about cczlyer++, including examples of its output.
 Documentation is also available `online`_.

+If you use cclyzer++ in your own work, please include the following citations:

+* Langston Barrett and Scott Moore. "cclyzer++: Scalable and Precise Pointer Analysis for LLVM." https://galois.com/blog/2022/08/cclyzer-scalable-and-precise-pointer-analysis-for-llvm/.
+2022.
+* George Balatsouras and Yannis Smaragdakis.
+"Structure-sensitive points-to analysis for C and C++."
+In Static Analysis: 23rd International Symposium, SAS 2016, Edinburgh, UK, September 8-10, 2016, Proceedings 23, pp. 84-104.
+Springer Berlin Heidelberg, 2016.

 Acknowledgments
 ---------------